November 7, 2024

 Since Instagram changed the entire layout of the app to include the Instagram Reels shortcut at its centre, talk of Reels isn’t going anyway anytime soon.

-Instagram is making this short-form video format it’s focus, and that’s why you should consider making it your focus, too.
+Instagram has turned this short-form video format it’s focus, and that’s why you should consider making it your focus, too.
 Try sharing just one Reel a week and see how it impacts your engagement rate.

-SInce Instagram is prioritizing this new feature in an effort to encourage mass adoption, many users are reporting higher reach and engagement on Reels compared to other content.
-A recent study found that Reels see an average engagement rate of 2.7% versus 2.2% for main feed videos.
+Since Instagram is prioritizing this feature in an effort to encourage mass adoption, many users are reporting higher reach and engagement on Reels compared to other content (photos and carousels, among others).
+A study found that Reels see an average engagement rate of 2.7% versus 2.2% for main feed videos.

 That’s why now is a great time to experiment with Reels and see how your community responds.
 The great thing about the feature is that Reels can be made natively.
 They don’t require any additional tools or fancy editing software.